TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 2/Malachi 2.7.md

 ---

-For the priest's lips should keep knowledge, and they should seek the law at his mouth; for he is the messenger of Jehovah of hosts.
+For the priest's lips should keep knowledge, and they should seek the law at his mouth; for he is the messenger of Yahweh of Armies.